SirAbsolute0/Realtime_Sign_Language_Translator/README.md

 ## How It's Made:

-**Tech used:** Python, PyQt, Open-CV, MediaPipe, Pytorch, Trie Node DS, PyInstaller, and many more
+**Tech used:** Python, PyQt, Open-CV, MediaPipe, Pytorch, Trie Node DS, and many more

 The GUI is built using PyQt Designer with a combination of QtWidgets (QLayout, QLabel, QListWidget, QButton, etc).
 The backend utilizes Python to handle all logic using QtSignals and QtSlots.
 The hand landmark detection is handled by Google's MediaPipe model, which detects 23 landmarks per hand through the front-facing camera using Open-CV.
 The software currently only supports hand signs made using the left hand.
 After the software detects the 23 landmarks, the data is pushed to a Pytorch Neural Network model running on a GPU to translate the landmarks to a character in the alphabet or one of these special characters: "Space", "Delete", "Period".
 As the user enters more characters to build a word, the software dynamically searches its dictionary, tries to auto-complete the word, and suggests possible words to the user.
 The word dictionary is built on a Trie Node data structure, which is loaded at startup with over 10,000 words.